Improved Fine-Tuning by Better Leveraging Pre-Training Data: Abstract

 \section{Abstract}

 As a dominant paradigm, fine-tuning a pre-trained model on the target data is widely used in many deep learning applications, especially for small data sets.
-However, recent studies have empirically shown that training from scratch has the final performance that is no worse than this pre-training strategy once the number of training iterations is increased in some vision tasks.
-In this work, we revisit this phenomenon from the perspective of generalization analysis which is popular in learning theory.
-Our result reveals that the final prediction precision may have a weak dependency on the pre-trained model especially in the case of large training iterations.
+However, recent studies have empirically shown that training from scratch has the final performance that is no worse than this pre-training strategy once the number of training samples is increased in some vision tasks.
+In this work, we revisit this phenomenon from the perspective of generalization analysis by using excess risk bound which is popular in learning theory.
+The result reveals that the excess risk bound may have a weak dependency on the pre-trained model.
 The observation inspires us to leverage pre-training data for fine-tuning, since this data is also available for fine-tuning.
-The generalization result of using pre-training data shows that the final performance on a target task can be improved when the appropriate pre-training data is included in fine-tuning.
-With the insight of the theoretical finding, we propose a novel selection strategy to select a subset from pre-training data to help improve the generalization on the target task.
+The generalization result of using pre-training data shows that the excess risk bound on a target task can be improved when the appropriate pre-training data is included in fine-tuning.
+With the theoretical motivation, we propose a novel selection strategy to select a subset from pre-training data to help improve the generalization on the target task.
 Extensive experimental results for image classification tasks on 8 benchmark data sets verify the effectiveness of the proposed data selection based fine-tuning pipeline.